nilssonemil/teamspeak-notifications/README.md

 [x] Send notification alerts on users joining/leaving channel.
 [x] Send notification on edited channel.
 [ ] Change styling of notifications depending on type.
 [ ] Send information that can be used to setup display of active/muted microphone.
 [ ] Show TeamSpeak 3 icon with notification.
 [ ] Remove unnecessary code from plugin template.
 [ ] Read config of which notification should be displayed from file.

 ## Requirements
-In order for the plugin to work you will have to have following libs installed:
+In order for the plugin to work you will have to have following libaries
+installed:

 - libnotify
 - libxdo